projectcapsule/capsule/docs/operator/use-cases/create-namespaces.md

 Once the namespace quota assigned to the tenant has been reached, Alice cannot create further namespaces

 ```
-alice@caas# kubectl create ns oil-training
+kubectl create ns oil-training
-Error from server (Cannot exceed Namespace quota: please, reach out to the system administrators): admission webhook "quota.namespace.capsule.clastix.io" denied the request.
+Error from server (Cannot exceed Namespace quota: please, reach out to the system administrators): admission webhook "namespace.capsule.clastix.io" denied the request.
 ```
-The enforcement on the maximum number of Namespace resources per Tenant is the responsibility of the Capsule controller via its Dynamic Admission Webhook capability.
+The enforcement on the maximum number of namespaces per Tenant is the responsibility of the Capsule controller via its Dynamic Admission Webhook capability.

 # What’s next
 See how Alice, the tenant owner, can assign different user roles in the tenant.
 [Assign permissions](./permissions.md).